scottish-pl-institute/spls/meetings/2025/december/CODE-OF-CONDUCT.md

 ## Reporting

-If any member of the SPLV community is being harassed by another member of our community, notice that someone else is being harassed, or have any other concerns, please get in contact directly with an organiser during the event.
+If any member of the SPLS community is being harassed by another member of our community, notice that someone else is being harassed, or have any other concerns, please get in contact directly with an organiser during the event.